Josh Ginnelly

-Primarily a left winger, Ginnelly began his career in the Aston Villa youth system before later joining Shrewsbury Town, Burnley, Walsall, and Heart of Midlothian.
-Only sporadically making first team appearances for his contracted club, Ginnelly has spent a number of years on loan at different clubs, including Altrincham, Lincoln City, Tranmere Rovers, and Bristol Rovers.
+Primarily a left winger, Ginnelly began his career in the Aston Villa youth system before later joining Shrewsbury Town, Burnley, Walsall, and Heart of Midlothian as well as spending a number of years on loan at different clubs, including Altrincham, Lincoln City, Tranmere Rovers, and Bristol Rovers.

 Club career

 Shrewsbury Town

 Born in Nuneaton, England, Ginnelly began his career at Aston Villa, where he spent seven years.
 Following his release from the Aston Villa youth system, Ginnelly began a two-year scholarship with Shrewsbury Town in 2013.

 At the start of his Shrewsbury Town career, Ginnelly was immediately assigned to the club's youth team.
 He quickly impressed for the youth side, and subsequently was called up to the first team by manager Michael Jackson.
 Ginnelly appeared as an unused substitute in the last game of the season, in a 1–1 draw against Gillingham.

 Ginnelly made his Football League debut under manager Micky Mellon on 30 August 2014, coming on as a late substitute for James Collins in a 2–0 win over Luton Town at the New Meadow.
 After the match, he said making his professional debut was a "dream come true".
 Local newspaper, Shropshire Star, praised Ginnelly's performance for his technical ability, quoting: "bringing down a long ball with his first touch before showing ambition by taking on two Luton defenders."
 However, Ginnelly only appeared two more times later in the 2014–15 season.
 He was awarded the club's Youth Player of the Year at the award ceremony.

 He was offered his first professional contract in March 2015, but he failed to return to training the following pre-season with his contract situation unresolved.